TRAVEL UPDATE June 2022

-Although the deadline date for the travel assistance application has lapsed, the council still accept in-year applications, which can be submitted anytime during the year.
+Although the deadline date for the travel assistance application was Friday 27 May 2022, we are still accepting in-year applications, which can be submitted anytime during the year.

-Therefore, we encourage all parents and guardians to continue to submit their travel assistance application as soon as possible, rather than later.
+We therefore encourage all parents and guardians to continue to submit your travel assistance application as soon as possible.

-Should you have any queries relating to the travel assistance application/eligibility, or to update your personal information if anything changes, please contact CADTransport@Havering.gov.uk
+If you have any questions about the application forms, eligibility, or to update your personal information please email email@example.com

 Home to school travel assistance update